doty-pivotal/experimental-cloud-workstations/notes.md

     ├── developer-workstation.yml
     ├── gpdb-node.yml
     └── roles
-        ├── gpdb-build-req
+        ├── gpdb-build-deps < install/build the deps
+        ├── gpdb-build      < build the thing
-        ├── gpdb-workflow < can have scripts to switch cleanly between versions ├── ...
+        ├── gpdb-workflow   < make working with the thing easier ├── ...
+        ├── gpupgrade-build-deps
-        ├── gpupgrade-build-req
+        ├── gpupgrade-build
         ├── gpupgrade-workflow < can set languages used in these projects for consumption downstream?
         ├── ...
+        ├── editor # < can this build off of list of languages set as vars from above ??
         ├── team-workflow # < this can have collaboration tools, tmux, mosh, git author, ...
-        ├── editor # < can this build off of list of languages set as vars from above ??
         ├── desktop
         ├── ...
-        ├── gpdb-runtime < nodes shouldn't need all the cruft needed to develop GPDB └── ...
+        ├── gpdb-runtime-deps < nodes shouldn't need all the cruft needed to develop GPDB └── ...
  ```